grafana/grafana/docs/sources/administration/configuration.md

 ### cleanupjob_batchsize

-Configures the batch size for the annotation clean up job.
-This setting is used for dashboard, api and alert annotations
+Configures the batch size for the annotation clean-up job.
+This setting is used for dashboard, API, and alert annotations.

 ## [annotations.dashboard]